-The Mists cloud even the future, and attempts at divination can be hazardous.
+The Mists cloud even the future, and

-Attempts to discern the future or the correct course of action are often vague and attempts that are based on morality (the right thing to do, the good choice) automatically fail.
+Attempts to discern the future or the correct course of action are often vague and attempts that are based on morality automatically fail.

 Rituals such as Observe Creature, View Location, View Object, or Wizard's Sight carry additional risks.
 Monsters, if they detect the attempt, they can attempt to make ranged attacks with the Gaze or Charm keywords on the caster.